mvolkmann/blog/src/meteor.md

   including OAuth logins.
 - Reactivity is provided through the use of the JavaScript classes `Tracker`, `ReactiveVar`, `ReactiveDict`, and `Session`.
-- There is no need to implement REST services or GraphQL queries if using Meteor Methods with WebSockets is acceptable.
-  Meteor Methods are much easier to implement and are described in detail later.

 All of this enables implementing significant functionality in a small amount of code.